CMS Should Institute Special Enrollment Period in 2025 For Medicare Beneficiaries

 Logo

-There are a lot of major changes in store for Medicare Advantage plans in 2025, from another very tight rate announcement and a myriad of policy changes.
+Employer healthcare coverage costs are exploding and it is being driven by drug spending.
+Listen in to hear why employers are concerned and what they will do about it.
 About The Podcast: Millions of Americans feel confused and frustrated in their search for quality healthcare coverage.
 Between out-of-control costs, countless inefficiencies, a lack of affordable universal access, and little focus on wellness and prevention, the system is clearly in dire need of change.
 Hosted by healthcare policy and technology expert Marc S. Ryan, the Healthcare Labyrinth Podcast offers accessible, incisive deep dives on the most pressing issues and events in American healthcare.
-Marc seeks to help Americans become wiser consumers and navigate the healthcare maze with more confidence and certainty through the Healthcare Labyrinth website and his book of the same name.
+Marc seeks to help Americans become wiser consumers and navigate the healthcare maze with more confidence and certainty through The Healthcare Labyrinth website and his book of the same name.
 Marc is an unconventional Republican who believes that affordable universal access is a wise and prudent investment.
-He recommends common-sense solutions to
+He recommends common-sense

 Read More »